 What is the best podcast hosting site?

 Through my experience testing out all of the podcast hosting platforms here on this list over the past couple of years, the absolute best podcast hosting site is Simplecast, hands down.
-The reason I recommend them as the #1 podcast hosting platform, is because it’s incredibly easy to learn, use and their technical support team is very adept at helping you troubleshoot any challenges you’re having with your podcast.
+The reason I recommend them as the #1 podcast hosting platform, is because it’s incredibly easy to learn, use and their technical support team is very adept at helping you troubleshoot any challenges you’re having with your new podcast.

 While Simplecast doesn’t offer the cheapest podcast hosting plans on the market today, if you do choose them to host your show, you’ll get the highest level of service, support and quality hosting out there.
 On top of that, they provide some of the best podcast analytics—diving into who’s listening to your podcast, where in the world your audience is tuning in from and they frequently publish actionable educational content for their customers to keep growing their shows.